ballerina-attic/stream-processing/README.md

 ```

-**Please refer below subsection to undersatnd better about streaming queries:**
+**For more information about streaming queries, see the following subsections:**

 * [Query Projection](#query-projection)
 * [Filter](#filter)